Police Arrest Five For Possessing Illegal Weapons - UrduPoint

 Police Arrest Five For Possessing Illegal Weapons

-Bazaar and Westridge Police on the directives of Rawalpindi City Police Officer (CPO), launched crackdown and arrested five persons namely Jameel Shah, Gul, Tahir, Shahbaz and Muhammad Atif and recovered illegal weapons including three Kalashnikov and two, 9 MM and 30 bore pistols and huge quantity of rounds of different bores from their possession.
+He informed that Airport, Pirwadhai, Rattaamral and Kotli Sattian police on the directive of Rawalpindi City Police Officer (CPO), launched crackdown and arrested five persons namely Mohib ur Rehman, Muhammad Aziz, Muhammad Qasim, Muhammad Sarjeel and Siraj ul Haq and recovered five illegal 30 bore pistols and huge quantity of rounds of different bores from their possession.

 He said that the police were conducting operations against law violators on a regular basis without any discrimination.

-He said, the police would continue their operations against criminals and proclaimed offenders and they would be sent behind bars.
+He said, the police would continue their operations against criminals and proclaimed offenders.